-For “Tempest” from 2012, Dylan’s most recent album of original songs, Richard Thomas discusses how Dylan has adapted Homer’s Odyssey, using its lines and its themes of journeying and homecoming.
+For “Tempest” from 2012, Richard Thomas discusses how Dylan has adapted Homer’s Odyssey, using its lines and its themes of journeying and homecoming.
 Dylan has identified with the figure of Odysseus as trickster, traveler, adventurer, and storyteller, including having a statue of Odysseus’s patron goddess Athena (the Roman Minerva) onstage during his recent tours.
 “Early Roman Kings” from “Tempest” further connects Rome and the American empire, and the arrogance of all imperial aggression.
 The song begins:

 All the early Roman kings

 Bow ties and buttons

 From their garb, these early kings of industry are like Dylan’s 19th century Americans, not two thousand-year-old Romans wearing togas.